FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/GDS Manual PRO 2021/GDS Manual PRO 2021.rst

    * - **Option**
      - **Description**

-   * - Minimum number of DTMpoints to consider in thevicinity of each gridelement
+   * - Minimum number of DTMpoints to consider in the vicinity of each

+       grid element
-     - To calculate the interpolated elevation that will represent each grid element, the algorithm analyzes at least the minimum number of points closest to the grid element node.
+     - To calculate the interpolated elevation that will represent each

+       grid element, the algorithm analyzes at least the minimum number

+       of points closest to the grid element node.

-   * - Radius of interpolation(proportional to gridelement size)
+   * - Radius of interpolation(proportional to grid element size)
-     - This radius defines a circle around each grid element node based on a multiple of the grid elements side.
+     - This radius defines a circle around each grid element node based

+       on a multiple of the grid elements side.

-       Only DTM or assigned elevation points inside this radius are considered in the interpolation process.
+       Only DTM or assigned elevation points inside this radius are

+       considered in the interpolation process.

-       If no elevations point exists, the circle is automatically enlarged until at least the minimum number of points is found.
+       If no elevations point exists, the circle is automatically enlarged

+       until at least the minimum number of points is found.

-   * - Inverse distanceweighting formulaexponent
+   * - Inverse distance weighting formula exponent
      - This is “n” in the Inverse Distance Weighting Formula:

-       *NDTM* 1  *Z j*  \ *j*\ =1 *rijn*  *Z* :sup:`=` *NDTM* 1   *rn*  *j*\ =1 *ij*  Where Z¯ is the interpolated grid element elevation, Z\ :sub:`j` is the elevation of DTM point :sub:`j`, r\ :sub:`ij` is the distance from the DTM point :sub:`j` to center of grid element :sub:`i` and NDTM is the total number of DTM points.
+       *NDTM* 1  *Z j*  \ *j*\ =1 *rijn*  *Z* :sup:`=` *NDTM* 1   *rn*  *j*\ =1 *ij*

+       Where Z¯ is the interpolated grid element elevation, Z\ :sub:`j` is

+       the elevation of DTM point :sub:`j`, r\ :sub:`ij` is the distance from

+       the DTM point :sub:`j` to center of grid element :sub:`i` and NDTM is the

+       total number of DTM points.

    * - No filtering (High or LowElevations)
      - No filtering is performed on the elevation points.

    * - Maximum elevation difference (High or Low Elevations)
-     - For this option, the algorithm calculates a mean elevation using all the DTM and assigned elevation points within the interpolation radius.
+     - For this option, the algorithm calculates a mean elevation using all

+       the DTM and assigned elevation points within the interpolation radius.

-       All those points that exceed the selected maximum elevation difference higher (or lower in the case of Low Elevation filter) than the mean are discarded and the mean elevation is recomputed and assigned to the grid element.
+       All those points that exceed the selected maximum elevation difference

+       higher (or lower in the case of Low Elevation filter) than the mean are

+       discarded and the mean elevation is recomputed and assigned to the grid element.

    * - Standard deviationdifference(High or Low Elevations)
-     - The interpolation algorithm calculates the standard deviation of DTM point elevations and then neglects all those points whose elevations are higher
+     - The interpolation algorithm calculates the standard deviation of DTM point

+       elevations and then neglects all those points whose elevations are higher

-       (or lower in the case of the Low Elevation filter) than the standard deviation to determine the mean elevation to represent the grid element.
+       (or lower in the case of the Low Elevation filter) than the standard

+       deviation to determine the mean elevation to represent the grid element.

 3.5.22 Interpolate Elevation Points from Multiple Elevation Files...